 - You have trouble wearing contact lenses

 - You find it difficult to drive at night

 - Your eyes get tired or feel fatigued

 - Your vision becomes blurrier and things become harder to see clearly

-If you have any of these symptoms and they do not get any better, see your ophthalmologist in Sherman Oaks at IQ Laser Vision for treatment.
+If you have any of these symptoms and they do not get any better, see your doctor in San Marino for treatment.
 It’s important to seek treatment sooner than later to avoid any permanent damage to your vision.